Arts and Enrichments

-Our Arts & Enrichment programs help to provide a greater educational experience for our students.
+Our Arts and Enrichment programs help to provide a greater educational experience for our students.
 These programs encourage the children to pursue their passions to learn, experiment and grow in each area.
 These creative and physical pursuits complement the traditional academic instruction they receive in the classroom.

 MCS is dedicated to educating the whole child, so art is an important piece in that education.
 We consider it essential for children’s development to be able to tell their own stories and create their own visions.
 The self-esteem and confidence gained from art class, as well as the ability for flexible problem solving, not only manifest themselves in other areas of their classroom work but carry over into all areas of the children’s lives.